 Internship Opportunity: Energy, Climate Change and Extractive Industries Program

-The Inter-American Dialogue’s program on energy, climate change and extractive industries engages with diverse policymakers, corporate leaders, and analysts to produce rigorous analysis and stimulate dialogue around emerging issues.
+The Inter-American Dialogue’s Energy, Climate Change & Extractive Industries Program engages with diverse policymakers, corporate leaders, and analysts to produce rigorous analysis and stimulate dialogue around emerging issues.
 It informs and shapes policies that promote investment while encouraging economically, socially, and environmentally responsible development of natural resources in Latin America across diverse sectors, including oil and gas, renewable energy, electricity generation, and mining.
 The program is currently accepting part-time or full-time unpaid internship applications.

-Interns will work directly with program director and program assistant to:
+Interns will work directly with the program director and program assistant to:

 - Conduct research on a broad variety of energy and environmental topics;